Updated February 2018

-A: Research shows that the greatest increase in risk are cancers of the liver, endometrium, pancreas and bladder and non-Hodgkin's lymphoma.
-Liver cancer is two and a half fold risk and pancreatic is almost 75 percent higher.
+A: Research shows that the greatest increase in risk are cancers of the liver, endometrium, pancreas and bladder.
+Risk for Liver cancer is over two times, pancreatic is nearly two, and endometrial is two fold higher.
 There's a smaller increase in risk for colon and breast cancers.
 But because those are the leading cancers in the United States, the fact that risk increases somewhat substantially for them means a lot more cancers.

 Q: As more studies have come out on the diabetes-cancer link, what's new?

 A: We're seeing more and more that the link makes sense and it's not just coincidental.
 As we're learning about how cancer development is linked to elevated levels of insulin and inflammation, it's becoming more apparent that the metabolic abnormalities in diabetes and prediabetes – before diabetes occurs – are the perfect conditions in the body for cancer to develop.